 The 2015 ACUB proposal process included models that showed current and potential future light spillover in the vicinity of Fort Gordon.
-These models are shown in Maps 3.10a and 3.10b on the facing page.
-Map 3.10a illustrates conditions as of 2011.
+These models are shown in Maps 3.16A and 3.16B on the next page.
+Map 3.16A illustrates conditions as of 2011.
 Much of the light is concentrated in Augusta, Grovetown and Harlem within the 2-mile study area.
-The second map, Map 3.10b, illustrates the potential for light spillover given traditional suburban development patterns.
+The second map, Map 3.16B, illustrates the potential for light spillover given traditional suburban development patterns.
 In this model, there is substantial light spillover on the northern boundary of the post, as well as on the eastern half of the installation's southern edge.
 Only the southwestern corner, located mainly in Jefferson County, retains protection from excessive nighttime lighting.
 Encroaching suburban land use or inadequate light shielding in the previously rural and undeveloped areas of all the counties have potential to negatively affect training activity that utilizes property near those areas.
 Newer night sky models based on conditions today and future land use plans is needed to fully analyze the potential harm.